brechtm/rinohtype/doc/quickstart.rst

-:class:`MyArticle` extends the :class:`.Article` template, adding the extra :attr:`MyArticle.bibliography` document part, along with the page template :attr:`MyArticle.bibliography_page`.
-The new document part is included in :attr:`MyArticle.parts`, while also leaving out :attr:`~Article.front_matter` by default.
+:class:`MyArticle` extends the :class:`.Article` template, adding the extra :attr:`~.MyArticle.bibliography` document part, along with the page template :attr:`~.MyArticle.bibliography_page`.
+The new document part is included in :attr:`~.DocumentTemplate.parts`, while also leaving out :attr:`~.Article.front_matter` by default.
 Finally, the template also replaces the title page template with a custom one.

 Creating a Custom Template
 --------------------------

-A new template can be created by subclassing :class:`DocumentTemplate`, defining all document parts, their templates and page templates.
+A new template can be created from scratch by subclassing :class:`DocumentTemplate`, defining all document parts, their templates and page templates.

 The :class:`.Article` and :class:`.Book` templates are examples of templates that inherit directly from :class:`DocumentTemplate`.
 We will briefly discuss the article template here.

-The :class:`.Article` template, for example, overrides the default style sheet and defines the two custom template attributes discussed in `Configuring a Template`_ above.
-The document parts ``title``, ``front_matter`` and ``contents`` are listed the in ``parts`` attribute and templates for each of them are provided along with page templates:
+The :class:`.Article` template overrides the default style sheet and defines the two custom template attributes discussed in `Configuring a Template`_ above.
+The document parts :attr:`~.Article.title`, :attr:`~.Article.front_matter` and :attr:`~.Article.contents` are listed the in :attr:`~.Article.parts` attribute and templates for each of them are provided along with page templates:

 .. literalinclude:: /../src/rinoh/templates/article.py
     :pyobject: Article

-The custom :class:`.ArticleFrontMatter` template reads the values for the two custom template attributes defined in :class:`.Article`:
+The custom :class:`.ArticleFrontMatter` template reads the values for the two custom template attributes defined in :class:`.Article` to determine which flowables are included in the front matter:

 .. literalinclude:: /../src/rinoh/templates/article.py
     :pyobject: ArticleFrontMatter